eldondev/gocover-cobertura/README.md

   ignore generated files.
 Typically files containing a comment indicating that the file has been automatically generated.
 See `genCodeRe` regexp in [ignore.go](ignore.go).

+- `-report-total-coverage-to-stderr`

+  write the total coverage percentage to stderr.
+  This is usefull when working with CI pipelines (i.e. Gitlab) that search the logs to retrieve the coverage number for reporting.

 ~~Authors~~Merger
 -------